mikolalysenko/static-kdtree/README.md

 Returns a serializable JSON object encoding the state of the kdtree.
 This can be passed to `deserialize()` to restore the kdtree.

 #### `kdt.dispose()`
-Release all resources associated with the kdtree
+Release all resources associated with the kdtree.
+This is not necessary, but can reduce garbage collector pressure over time.

 **Time Complexity** `O(1)`